runlevel5/ruby-journal-source/source/_posts/2014-10-03-how-to-integrate-sidekiq-with-activejob.markdown

 the code in the block will be evaluated under the context of the job.
 I guess I don't have to explain much about the code above, it's just a simple condition.
 But you might be puzzled about the usage of `self.arguments`.
-This method returns an array of parameters that are parsed into `#perform`.
+This method returns an array of parameters that are parsed into `#perform_later` during queuing.
+The arguments get passed into `#perform` happens during job processing.

 Let's give our code a trial: